A New Android Version Is Out – Should I Update My App?

 The Reasons to Update Your App

 There are two main reasons to update your application:

-to use the new features introduced in the new version or
+- to use the new features introduced in the new version or

 I remember when Android Nougat came out, and I was fascinated with those apps that had already included the App shortcuts.
 My interpretation of that was that the apps’ creators were really trying to give me the best experience possible.

 The other important factor is that we don’t want to lose the market share by making the app work well only on older versions of Android.
-We don’t want to let users experience inferior quality (e.g. the app slowing down) because of the changes introduced in Oreo.
-For example, Android Nougat introduced background execution limitations, which can cause our application to crash while running some services or background tasks.It’s very likely that similar issues will arise because of Oreo.
+We don’t want to let users experience inferior quality (e.g. the app slowing down) because of the changes introduced in the newest release.
+For example, Android Nougat introduced background execution limitations, which can cause our application to crash while running some services or background tasks.It’s very likely that some issues will come up in the newest Android.

-So Should You Do It?
+So Should You Update the App?
 And When?